-Hence, NATA Accreditation is a high level and technically focussed process of recognising collective, specific and demonstrated competencies.
-The core of NATA Accreditation is the third party, objective, peer assessment process at a scientific and technical level that provides assurance of a facility's capability to produce reliable data from particular analyses or inspections.
-The NATA Accreditation Criteria include the international standards - and
+Hence, accreditation is a high level and technically focussed process of recognising collective, specific and demonstrated competencies.
+The core of accreditation is the third party, objective, peer assessment process at a scientific and technical level that provides assurance of a facility's capability to produce reliable data from particular analyses or inspections.
+The NATA Accreditation Criteria include the international standards

-• ISO/IEC 17025 General requirements for the competence of testing and calibration laboratories:

-• ISO/IEC 17020 Requirements for the operation of various types of bodies performing inspection.
+- ISO/IEC 17025 General requirements for the competence of testing and calibration laboratories: and - ISO/IEC 17020 Requirements for the operation of various types of bodies performing inspection.